 - 4 cups of diced fruit of your choice (for this recipe I used pears and strawberries)

 - ¼ cup currants or raisins or goji berries

 - mint leaves for decoration

-- Add 1 cup diced fruit and a sprinkle of currents to 4 different bowls
+- Add 1 cup diced fruit and a sprinkle of currants to 4 different bowls

 - Combine nut milk, chia seeds, orange juice, zest, vanilla and cinnamon in a small pitcher and stir

 - Pour ½ cup mixture on top of fruit in bowls